helenetran3/MER-experiments/README.md

 *The current code only runs the following model.
 We aim to add more models in this repository.*

+Want to try one of the following models?
+Set `--model_name` parameter with the string value in bold.

-- Williams, J., Kleinegesse, S., Comanescu, R., & Radu, O. (2018, July).
+- **ef_williams**: Williams, J., Kleinegesse, S., Comanescu, R., & Radu, O. (2018, July).
 [Recognizing Emotions in Video Using Multimodal DNN Feature Fusion](http://www.aclweb.org/anthology/W18-3302).
 In *Proceedings of Grand Challenge and Workshop on Human Multimodal Language (Challenge-HML)* (pp. 11-19).
    - Updated version of [Multimodal DNN](https://github.com/rhoposit/MultimodalDNN)
    - Use standard training, validation and test sets from CMU-MOSEI SDK (instead of using only training and validation sets originally specified in the paper)